There may come a time when the only kind of recruiter positions you’ll find on any job board are diversity talent recruiter jobs.

 Stay on top of the industry

 Educate yourself on the latest changes in legislation and the recruitment industry.
-And connect with organizations dedicated to diversity to help your recruitment efforts be as effective as possible.
+Connect with organizations dedicated to diversity to help your recruitment efforts be as effective as possible.

 What to expect in the interview